Asian stocks fall further after new virus variant spreads

 Governments have imposed new travel controls, fueling investor fears about possible setbacks in containing the pandemic that has killed more than 5 million people since the first cases in late 2019.

-Japanese Prime Minister Fumio Kishida on Monday announced the government will halt as of Nov.
-30 its recent change to its border control policies that had allowed foreign business travelers and trainees to enter the country after a long, pandemic-related hiatus.

-The new variant has been found in Hong Kong, Belgium and Tel Aviv and South African cities including Johannesburg.
+The new variant was found in Hong Kong, Belgium and Tel Aviv.
 The European Union, the United States and Britain imposed curbs on travel from Africa.
 Israel banned entry by foreigners.

 Also Monday, Japan’s government reported retail sales rose 1.1% in October over the previous month.
 Vehicle sales fell 6.7%.